bjrnwnklr/AoC/synacor/synacor.md

 concave = 7
 blue = 9

+Descriptions:
+- red coin: This coin is made of a red metal.
+It has two dots on one side.
+- corroded coin: This coin is somewhat corroded.
+It has a triangle on one side.
+- shiny coin: This coin is somehow still quite shiny.
+It has a pentagon on one side.
+- concave coin:
+This coin is slightly rounded, almost like a tiny bowl.
+It has seven dots on one side.
+- blue coin: This coin is made of a blue metal.
+It has nine dots on one side.

 These values can be seen in the memory positions 27102-27106 (which represent the parameters of the formula).

 When the north door gets unlocked, the following memory value gets set: